GeoscienceAustralia/galileoQC/docs/source/geowhizz.md

 [^GDF2]: Pratt, D.A., 2003.
 The ASEG-GDF2 standard for point located data.
 ASEG Standards Committee, 33.
 Viewed 17 November 2022, https://www.aseg.org.au/sites/default/files/pdf/ASEG-GDF2-REV4.pdf

-[^XYZ]: I have not found a reference that defines this very well known and widely used format.
+[^XYZ]: A reference that defines this very well known and widely used format has not been found.